 - Fall trout fishing can be very rewarding at Southwest Colorado’s Beaver Creek.
 Anglers are catching brown and rainbow trout.

-- Grasshoppers and beetles are very important food for trout during fall trout fishing season.
-When the weather is windy, the water will be covered with sticks, leaves and other debris.
+- Grasshoppers and beetles are very important food for trout during the fall trout fishing season.
+When the weather is windy, the water will be covered with sticks, leaves, and other debris.
 This will make it hard for the trout to differentiate what is food and what is debris.
-For this reason if you jerk your beetled bait you just might get a trout to take a bite.
-Since trout or any other fish for that matter don’t take a fancy to dead bait, the more alive it appears the more attractive and appetizing it will be for the trout to bite.
+For this reason, if you jerk your beetled bait, you just might get a trout to take a bite.
+Since trout or any other fish for that matter don’t take a fancy to dead bait, the more alive it appears, the more attractive and appetizing it will be for the trout to bite.

 Fall trout fishing can be very rewarding because of the abundance of trout and the sheer joy of the sport!